 Because of our supporters' generosity, Metisuela can return to work and one day build the house he dreams of.
 But there are too many people living in remote, isolated villages across the Pacific who are struggling with blindness.
 We need ongoing support so we can reach more people and train more local eye doctors and nurses.
 As Fred once said:

 “What we are doing is revolutionary…what we are doing is giving these people the chance to help themselves.
 We are giving them independence.”

 It’s with this attitude the Pacific Eye Institute has seen 290 eye doctors and nurses graduate and return to their communities.

-One day we will end avoidable blindness in the Pacific, but until then we’re not holding back.
+We will end avoidable blindness in the Pacific one day, but until then, we’re not holding back.